Instability of stationary solutions for double power nonlinear Schr\"odinger equations in one dimension: Construction of unstable directions

 \section{Construction of unstable directions}

-In this section we assume in this section that $d=1$ and $1<p<q<5$.
+In this section we assume that $d=1$ and $1<p<q<5$.
 Based on the function $\eta_0$ constructed in Section \ref{sec:2}, we construct the unstable direction and prove Theorem~\ref{thm:1.3}.
-One can see from our proof that the sharp decay/growth estimates of $\eta_0$ plays an essential role.
+One can see from our proof that the sharp decay/growth estimate of $\eta_0$ plays an essential role.
 We remark that our arguments in this section also work for high-dimensional cases.

 First we introduce the cut-off function.
 Let $\chi\in C_c^\infty(\R)$ be an even function satisfy $0\le \chi\le 1$ and

 For $R>0$ we set $\chi_R(x)\ce \chi(x/R)$.
 We define the function $\psi_R$ on $\R$ by